Introduction

 ✅ Final Verdict

-- Want zero distractions? → Turn everything OFF
+- Want zero distraction → Turn everything OFF